saishyam43-oss/b2b-uplift-modeling-account-policy/README.md

 I identified that value is highly concentrated.
 By ranking accounts by **Net Expected Value**, we can capture **80% of the total upside** by targeting the top **~61%** of accounts, beyond which returns diminish sharply.

 ![Budget Efficiency](images/03_budget_efficiency.png)
 * **Pareto Efficiency:** The curve shows strong value concentration early.
-Approximately **61% of targeted accounts capture 80% of total value**, while the remaining accounts contribute progressively smaller incremental gains.
+Approximately **61% of targeted accounts capture 80% of precision-policy value**, while the remaining accounts contribute progressively smaller incremental gains.
 * **Model vs. Random:** The significant gap between the **Green Curve (Model)** and the **Dashed Line (Random)** proves the model successfully ranks customers by causal impact, rather than just picking lucky winners.
 * **Budget Optimization:** We can cut the campaign budget by **39%** (stopping at the dot) while retaining **80%** of the program's value.